AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/get-started/integrate-with-react.md

       Chat,
       ConversationList,
       // ...
-    } from "easemob-chat-uikit";
+    } from "agora-chat-uikit";

     // Import styles
-    import "easemob-chat-uikit/style.css";
+    import "agora-chat-uikit/style.css";
     ```

 1. Initialize UIKit.

     All components used in the project need `UIKitProvider`.
 When using UIKit, first configure the `UIKitProvider` parameters, as shown below.

-    To implement automated login, pass in `userId` and `password` or `token` during initialization.
+    To implement automated login, pass in `userId` and `token` during initialization.

     ```javascript
     import React from 'react';